pic

 • ceil approximates the number up to its nearest integer.

-Below, we show that these functions are quite flexible.
-In particular, they allow the user to specify the output's type (e.g., Int64 or Float64), the number of decimals to be included through the keyword argument digits, and the significant digits.
+Below, we show that these functions are quite flexible, allowing users to specify the output's type (e.g., Int64 or Float64), the number of decimals places via the keyword argument digits, and the significant digits.

 x = 456.175